apache/carbondata/docs/mv-guide.md

  Materialized view can be refreshed on commit or on manual.
-Once materialized views are created, CarbonData's MVRewriteRule helps to select the most efficient materialized view based on the user query and rewrite the SQL to select the data from materialized view instead of related tables.
+Once materialized views are created, CarbonData's MVRewriteRule helps to select the most efficient materialized view based on the user query and rewrite the SQL to select the data from materialized view instead of fact tables.
 Since the data size of materialized view is smaller and data is pre-processed, user queries are much faster.

- For instance, related table called **sales** which is defined as.
+ For instance, fact table called **sales** which is defined as.

    ```
      CREATE TABLE sales (